 Instead, let it roast on its own and periodically baste it with its own juices.
 I also start out roasting the turkey at a high temperature to seal in the juices; then I turn the temperature down to continue roasting.

 Bake Your Turkey the Easy Way

-These days, I take the easy way out and use a Nesco Roasting Pan to make the turkey.
+These days, I take the easy way out and use a Nesco Roasting Pan (affiliate link) to make the turkey.
 I have one big enough to cook a 20-pound turkey.
 You make it the same way whether it is in the oven or in a roaster on top of the counter.

 If you don’t use the free-standing roaster, you will need a large covered roasting pan with a lid.
 A lift-out rack is also helpful because you can lift the turkey out easily.